mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 acknowledged after all frames that carried fragments of the RTP packet were acknowledged.

-When QUIC Streams are used, the application should be aware that the direct mapping proposed below may not reflect the real characteristics of the network.
+When QUIC streams are used, the application ought to be aware that the direct mapping proposed below might not reflect the real characteristics of the network.
 RTP packet loss can seem lower than actual packet loss due to QUIC's automatic retransmissions.
 Similarly, timing information might be incorrect due to retransmissions.

 ## Multihop Topologies {#multi-hop}

-In some topologies, RoQ may be used on only some of the links between multiple session participants.
-Other links may be using RTP over UDP, or over some other supported RTP encapsulation protocol, and some participants might be using implementations that don't support RoQ at all.
-These participants will not be able to infer feedback from QUIC, and they may receive less RTCP feedback than expected.
-On the other hand, participants using RoQ might not be aware that other participants are not using RoQ and send as little RTCP as possible since they assume their RoQ peer will be able to infer statistics from QUIC.
+In some topologies, RoQ might only be used on some of the links between multiple session participants.
+Other links might be using RTP over UDP, or over some other supported RTP encapsulation protocol, and some participants might be using RTP implementations that don't support RoQ at all.
+These participants will not be able to infer feedback from QUIC, and they might receive less RTCP feedback than expected, because participants using RoQ might not be aware that other participants are not using RoQ and send as little RTCP as possible, assuming their RoQ peer will be able to infer statistics from QUIC.
 There are two ways to solve this problem: if the middlebox translating between RoQ and RTP over other RTP transport protocols such as UDP or TCP provides Back-to-Back RTP sessions as described in {{Section 3.2.2 of !RFC7667}}, this middlebox can add RTCP packets for the participants not using RoQ by using the statistics the middlebox gets from QUIC and the mappings described in the following sections.
-If the middlebox does not provide Back-to-Back RTP sessions, participants may use additional signaling to let the RoQ participants know what RTCP is required.
+If the middlebox does not provide Back-to-Back RTP sessions, participants can use additional signaling to let the RoQ participants know what RTCP is required.